MarkTension/portfolio_react_spruce/src/markdowns/Tensen Park - Reflections on my music.md

 <img width= "60%" src="/images/blogHeaders/firefliesPoster.webp" alt="ld image">
 </p>

-In this post I'll reflect on the (unwholesome-yoga) music I make as Tensen Park.
-I'll try to make conscious what I've been unconsciously trying to achieve, which helps me, and hopefully inspires you.
+In this post I'll reflect on the unreleased 'Molasses' music album I've been trying to finish as Tensen Park.
+I'll try to make conscious what I've been unconsciously trying to achieve, which helps me to focus, and hopefully throw some interesting thoughts into the world.

 **Subtle states**